blockodysseyopenavax/besu-local-qbft/README.md

 QBFT, as well as its predecessor IBFT 2.0, requires at least `3f+1` validators to tolerate `f` byzantine (faulty or malicious) nodes.

 Technically, bootnode is auxiliary but [strongly recommended](https://github.com/ConsenSys/quorum-kubernetes#production-network-guidelines) in general.

+In this repo, the bootnode is configured to have static ip `172.16.238.10`, and used in `config.toml` to compute bootnode enode url.

 In this repo, we use bootnode as rpc node too.